Acsigen/sysadmin-playground/Linux/WireGuard.md

 # Server address:port
 Endpoint = wireguard.example.com:51820

-# If 0.0.0.0/0 is set, the entire traffic of the client will be routed through the VPN, we do not want that so please input the VPN IP class 10.0.0.0/24
+# If 0.0.0.0/0 and ::/0 are set, the entire traffic of the client will be routed through the VPN.
-# If you want multiple classes separate them by commas:
+# If you want to just route some classes, separate them by commas:
 # Allowed IPs = 10.0.0.1/32, fc00::1/128, 192.168.0.1/24
 AllowedIPs = 0.0.0.0/0, ::/0